Top 8 Technologies to Help You Run a Paperless Law Office

 3. Legal Practice Management System

 A Legal Practice Management system is a key component in operating as a paperless law firm.
-Not only will it streamline intake processes, but it creates a secure access point through a portal that legal professionals and their clients can communicate with.
+Not only will it streamline intake processes, but it creates a secure access point through a portal which legal professionals and their clients can communicate with.
 Features vary according to the type of practice management system you choose, but electronic document sharing is usually standard, which means your office can instantly send and receive needed forms and files.

 4. Document Management System